 In this paper, we use a DNN algorithm with three architectures to perform the classification task of dynamic pressure image streams.
-However, based on our observations of related work (Table \ref{Table Comparison}), we have found that most human monitoring applications for static activities, such as sitting, sleeping, and long-term immobility, only use a single image as the data sample.
-Therefore, we conservatively tested \textsc{ResNet-PI} and other individual CNNs on the sleeping posture dataset, achieving a classification accuracy of approximately 0.98.
-Although single CNNs are a feasible method in ideal conditions, in real-world application scenarios, the proposed image stream-based classification method in the SPeM system is more robust.
-Firstly, in real-world scenarios, the pressure generated by human sleep is affected by various external factors, such as blankets, pillows, mattresses, and even dolls.
-Secondly, the pressure image generated by the Velostat-based pressure sensor array is time-varying due to electrical noise and crosstalk.
-Thirdly, the resistance of Velostat also changes over time due to its nonlinear resistance characteristics, as shown in Fig. \ref{Fig. Velostat Nonlinear Resistance Characteristics}.
+However, based on our observations of related work (Table \ref{Table Comparison}), we have found that most human monitoring applications for static activities, such as sitting, sleeping, and long-term immobility, only use a single image as a data sample.
+Therefore, we conservatively tested \textsc{ResNet-PI} and other individual CNNs in the sleep posture dataset, achieving a classification accuracy of approximately 0.98.
+Although single CNNs are a feasible method under ideal conditions, in real-world application scenarios, the proposed image stream-based classification method in the SPeM system is more robust.
+First, in real-world scenarios, the pressure generated by human sleep is affected by various external factors, such as blankets, pillows, mattresses, and even dolls.
+Second, the pressure image generated by the Velostat-based pressure sensor array is time-varying due to electrical noise and crosstalk.
+Third, Velostat resistance also changes over time due to its non-linear resistance characteristics, as shown in Fig. \ref{Fig. Velostat Nonlinear Resistance Characteristics}.
 For long-term static postures, we can adaptively adjust the sampling rate to reduce system power and storage overheads.
-Therefore, the introduction of the time dimension can also increase the robustness of human monitoring applications, and we advocate for its use in static-like human monitoring applications.
+Therefore, the introduction of the time dimension can also increase the robustness of human monitoring applications, and we advocate use in static-like human monitoring applications.